 Since my plan was to make babies w/pacifiers sticking out from under a blanket, I needed to divide my dough into five colors: green (for the sheet under the babies), blue (for the blankets), peach (for the babies themselves), white (for the flat part of the pacifier) and darker peach (for the knob on the pacifier).
 I should probably confess right now that the darker peach was an accident.
 I added way too much food paste coloring to the portion of dough I was using for the babies, but it worked out okay.
 I just saved that dough for the knobs and also used some for the little rumpus under the blanket (which nobody sees, but which needs to be there for shape.)

-You can buy food paste coloring–which is much more intense than regular coloring–at Michael’s or any cake decorating store.
+You’ll want to get some food coloring gel, which is much more intense than regular food coloring.
 A little goes a long way.
 Just dip the tip of a knife into the color you want, wipe it on your dough, and knead it in.
 Warning: food paste coloring will stain your hands.
-You can either use food grade plastic gloves or do what I did and stick your hand in the baggie you brought your veggies home in from the store.
-I also found this box of edible colored markers at Michael’s and used them to make the eyes.
-I really wanted to get jiggy with the eyes and make each of them different, but by the time I was ready to add them, I was too paranoid about ruining what had ended up being about six hours of work.
+You can either use food grade plastic gloves or do what I did and stick your hand in the baggie you brought your veggies home in from the store, although the gloves would have been easier to use.
+I also found this box of edible food coloring markers and used those to make the eyes.

 Once you have the dough colored the way you want it, have fun!
 This dough is so unbelievably pliable (not to mention delicious).
 Just pinch, roll, shape and attach.
 Use a craft brush to put a tiny brush stroke of water on one surface before attaching a second.

 My babies ended up with abnormally large hands … but love looks past all those flaws, don’t you know. 🙂